The MGA With An Attitude

 MGA COUPE Interior Appointments -- CP-102

-MGA Coupe sun visor The MGA Coupe has a number of unique interior appointments.
+The MGA Coupe has a number of unique interior appointments.
 This sun visor is original type, not standard equipment but an optional accessory from either factory or dealer.
-The wood trim around the windscreen was originally covered with cloth, although I have to admit it is eye catching when exposed and varnished.
+The wood trim around the windscreen was originally covered with cloth.

-Behind the seats the coupe has a full width parcel shelf extending forward from the back of the roof line.
-The 1500 model has the spare tire protruding forward through the rear bulkhead similar to the roadster, where the 1600 model carries the spare completely aft of the rear bulkhead.
+The 1500 model has the spare tire protruding forward through the rear bulkhead similar to the roadster, where the 1600 Coupe model carries the spare completely aft of the rear bulkhead.
+Behind the seats the Coupe has a full width parcel shelf extending forward from the back of the roof line.
 The parcel shelf is wide on the 1500, approaching close to the back of the seats, almost like the steel body tonneau on the roadster.
 The 1600 model has a narrower parcel shelf positioned slightly higher near the center rear window.
-This arrangement makes for more useable and more easily accessible luggage space in the rear cockpit area of the 1600.
+This arrangement makes for more useable and more easily accessible luggage space in the rear cockpit area of the 1600 Coupe.
 (Click for larger pictures).

 MGA 1500 Coupe parcel shelf MGA 1600 Coupe parcel shelf

-The coupe doors have rollup windows, exterior door handles, key lock (right side only on early cars), different door latch, striker plate and door post to accomodate same.
+The coupe doors have roll-up windows, exterior door handles, key lock (right side only on early cars), different door latch, striker plate and door post to accommodate same.
 The inside of the door has a closed panel with no door pocket and manual door pull loops.
 To replace the lost door pockets there are map pockets on the side scuttle just ahead of the doors.

 The coupe dash panel is different from the roadster.
 Approaching the ends it is flat across the bottom and does a forward wrap around at the ends.
-The dash was always covered in vinyl with chrome trim around the center speaker and horn push opening.
-Also vinyl covering on the top cowling between the dash and the windscreen.
+The dash was always covered in vinyl with chrome trim around the center speaker and horn push opening, and bright stainless steel trim along the bottom edge.
+There was also vinyl covering on the top cowling between the dash and the windscreen.

 HomeBackTopnext